ArduPilot/ardupilot_wiki/plane/source/docs/mocking-an-airspeed-sensor-for-bench-testing.rst

 Mocking an Airspeed Sensor for Bench Testing
 ============================================

-This article explains how you can use a potentiometer with Pixhawk in order to simulate the input from an Airspeed Sensor.
+This article explains how you can use a potentiometer with an autopilot in order to simulate the input from an Airspeed Sensor.
 This is very useful for ground testing.